nilis24/physics.h/README.md

-# physicspy
+# physics.h
-A python package of the laws of physics
+A c/c++ header file of the laws of physics